minamagdyshehata/UnauthorizedAccess/README.md

 >** For the first time you recieve a Notification Email you might need
 to check your Spam or Junk E-mail and configure your email that this is
-not spam so that you can recieve it in your inbox.
+not spam, so that you can regularly recieve it in your inbox.

 >** For the first time a Notification Email is sent from a certain machine,
-GMAIL will send you an email asking if that was you on that computer.
+GMAIL will send you an email asking if that was you on the computer.
 You must confirm that it is you.

 >** If you want to remove the script do the following: